maxm33/pokedle/README.md

 - the `API endpoints' structure` has been reorganized to create a more intuitive hierarchical order, improved server-side `error handling`;<br>

-- renamed the only mode available to `classic` in prevision of new future game modes;<br>
+- renamed the only mode currently available to `classic mode` in prevision of new future game modes;<br>

-- more `backgrounds` added for both pc and mobile resolutions, implemented a `background randomizer`;<br>
+- more `backgrounds` added for both PC and mobile resolutions, implemented a `background randomizer`;<br>

-- changes to the CSS, EJS views, static .webp assets and client's code.
+- changed the CSS, EJS views, static .webp assets and client's code.

 <br>